grpc/grpc.io/content/en/docs/guides/deadlines.md

   participant c as Client
   participant us as User Server
-  participant bs as Billing Server note right of c: Request initiated at 13:00:00<br>Call should complete in 2s activate c c ->> us: GetUserProfile<br>(deadline: 13:00:02) activate us
+  participant bs as Billing Server note right of c: Request at 13:00:00<br>Should complete in 2s activate c c ->> us: GetUserProfile<br>(deadline: 13:00:02) activate us